Table of Contents

 I remember attending a local band’s gig where their guitarist effortlessly achieved a wide range of tones.
 When asked about his secret, he explained how he had spent countless hours experimenting with the controls and knobs on his Marshall JVM.

-His dedication paid off, as he was able to find the perfect balance to create distinct sounds for each song, captivating the audience throughout the entire performance.
+His dedication paid off, as he was able to find the perfect balance to create certain sounds for each song, captivating the audience throughout the entire performance.

 Volume and Gain controls

 Two main controls on a Marshall amp are Volume and Gain.
-They both shape your sound, but have distinct functions.
+They both shape your sound, but have specific functions.
 Volume adjusts the loudness without affecting distortion.

 Gain sets the preamp distortion.
 More overdrive and sustain is created by increasing the Gain.
 Lower settings give cleaner sounds.